 Without the luxury of slowing or stopping time, project managers must resort to tracking their teams’ progress against a series of milestones.
 In the very best cases, stakeholders and project leaders can accurately project the amount of time required for teams to meet their goals under expected conditions.
 Handling unexpected challenges under tight deadlines is what sets expert project management professionals apart from their competition.
+This article will discuss various project time constraints and give tips on how to help mitigate these constraints.

 Challenge #1: Inaccurate Predictions